mpll-ndhu/mpll-ndhu.github.io/publications.md

 <h2 style="text-align: center">Selected Conference Papers</h2>

+* Jing-Han Liao, Yi-Chung Chen, and Wen-Chieh Fang.
+Federated Collaborative Filtering for Movie Recommendation: A Systematic Approach.
+In Proceedings of the nineteenth Taiwan Conference on Software Engineering (TCSE 2023), 2023.
 * Pei-Hsin Hsieh and Wen-Chieh Fang.
 Face de-identification using face processing methods.
 In Proceedings of the twenty-sixth Conference on Technologies and Applications of Artificial Intelligence (TAAI 2021), 2021.
 * Li-Yi Mao, Kun-Hsing Chiang, and Wen-Chieh Fang.
 Automatic recognition of broiler flock distribution with object detection and clustering technology.
 In Proceedings od twenty-fifth Conference on Technologies and Applications of Artificial Intelligence (TAAI 2020), 2020.
 * Jiao-Chuan Huang, You-Lin Lin, and Wen-Chieh Fang.
 Real-time aquarium fish part detection and localization.
 In Proceedings of the sixteenth Taiwan Conference on Software Engineering (TCSE 2020), 2020.